sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## Marker

-Use this option to fire an event marker with the given text in the current system logging session.
+The **Marker** option fires an event marker with the given text in the current system logging session.

 ### Syntax